 5.1 The permittee shall retain all required records, monitoring data, supporting information and reports for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
 Support information includes all calibration and maintenance records, all original strip-chart recordings or other data for continuous monitoring instrumentation, and copies of all reports required by this permit.
+Copies of

-Copies of such records shall be submitted to MDEQ as required by Applicable Rules and Regulations or this permit upon request.
+Regulations or this permit upon request.

-- 5.2 For the entire facility, the permittee shall determine the following for each coating, adhesive, solvent or other VOC or HAP containing material used on a monthly basis and in each consecutive 12-month period and maintain sufficient records to document: - (a) The identification of each coating, adhesive, solvent or other VOC or HAP containing material and the total gallons of each coating, adhesive, solvent or other VOC of HAP material used; - (b) The VOC and HAP content(s) of each coating, adhesive, solvent or other VOC or HAP containing used.
-A description of the methods used to determine the VOC and HAP content shall accompany this data.
-The permittee may utilize data supplied by the manufacturer, or analysis of VOC and HAP content by EPA Test
+- 5.2 For the entire facility, the permittee shall determine the following for each coating, adhesive, solvent or other VOC or HAP containing material used and maintain sufficient records to document: - (a) The identification of each coating, adhesive, solvent or other VOC or HAP containing material and the total gallons of each coating, adhesive, solvent or other VOC of HAP material used on a monthly basis and in each consecutive 12month period;